SOC 2 Compliance Cost: Budget Planning Guide

 Remediation Costs if Controls Fail Testing

 If the auditor's testing reveals that a control didn't work as described, you need to fix it and potentially have the auditor re-test.
 Remediation cost depends on what needs to be fixed.
-A simple remediation like "we need to document that we do quarterly access reviews and provide evidence that we actually did them" might take a week and cost you internal labor time.
-A complex remediation like "we need to implement encryption for customer data that's currently unencrypted" might take months and cost significant engineering time, plus possibly vendor costs if you need to buy encryption tools or infrastructure.
+A simple remediation like "we need to document that we do quarterly access reviews and provide evidence that we actually did them" takes a week and costs internal labor time.
+A complex remediation like "we need to implement encryption for customer data that's currently unencrypted" takes months and costs significant engineering time, plus possibly vendor costs for encryption tools or infrastructure.

-Auditors will usually give you guidance on whether they need to re-test after remediation and how much additional time that will require.
-If you have a few minor findings—documentation gaps, one-time misses in quarterly processes, timing issues—the auditor might accept your evidence of remediation without re-testing.
-If you have significant control failures, the auditor might require follow-up testing which adds two to four weeks and five thousand to twenty thousand dollars in additional auditor fees.
+Auditors give guidance on whether they need to re-test after remediation and how much additional time that will require.
+If you have a few minor findings — documentation gaps, one-time misses in quarterly processes, timing issues — the auditor might accept your evidence of remediation without re-testing.
+If you have significant control failures, the auditor requires follow-up testing which adds 2 to 4 weeks and $5,000 to $20,000 in additional auditor fees.

 Hidden Costs Vendors Don't Mention Upfront

-Auditor quotes usually don't include some costs that will come up during the engagement.
-Travel costs if your auditor needs to visit your offices—flight, hotel, meals—can add two thousand to five thousand dollars depending on location.
-Overtime or contractor fees if you need help pulling together evidence add ten thousand to thirty thousand dollars.
-Software costs if you need to implement logging or monitoring infrastructure that doesn't exist yet could run five thousand to fifty thousand dollars depending on what's needed.
+Auditor quotes usually don't include costs that surface during the engagement.
+Travel costs if your auditor needs to visit your offices — flight, hotel, meals — add $2,000 to $5,000 depending on location.
+Overtime or contractor fees if you need help pulling together evidence add $10,000 to $30,000.
+Software costs if you need to implement logging or monitoring infrastructure that doesn't exist yet run $5,000 to $50,000 depending on what's needed.
 Training costs if your staff needs to learn about new systems or processes add additional budget.

 A common hidden cost is logging infrastructure.
-If you claim that you monitor for security incidents but you don't have comprehensive logging in place, you might need to implement logging infrastructure before the audit even starts.
-Depending on your environment, this could cost five thousand to fifty thousand dollars and add one to three months to your timeline.
+If you claim that you monitor for security incidents but you don't have comprehensive logging in place, you need to implement logging infrastructure before the audit even starts.
+Depending on your environment, this costs $5,000 to $50,000 and adds 1 to 3 months to your timeline.
 Another is contractor help.
 Some companies hire a compliance contractor during preparation to help with documentation and evidence gathering.
-That's an additional ten thousand to thirty thousand dollars depending on how much help you need.
-A third is tools.
-If you need GRC (governance, risk, and compliance) software to manage evidence and documentation, that's five thousand to fifteen thousand dollars per year.
+That's an additional $10,000 to $30,000.
+A third is GRC software to manage evidence and documentation, which runs $5,000 to $15,000 per year.

 Be explicit with your auditor about what's included in their quote and what would be additional.
-Get quotes that itemize these costs so you're not surprised at the end.
-Also consider the timeline impact.
-If you need to implement logging infrastructure before the audit, that adds one to three months to your timeline.
-If you need to hire a contractor, that affects your budget differently than internal labor but still costs money.
+Get itemized quotes so you're not surprised at the end.

 Evaluating Quotes and Negotiating Fairly

-When you have three to five auditor quotes, how do you know if they're reasonable?
-First, understand what's included.
-A forty-thousand-dollar quote that doesn't include travel might not be cheaper than a fifty-thousand-dollar quote that does.
+When you have three to five auditor quotes, evaluate them by looking beyond the headline number.
+A $40,000 quote that doesn't include travel might not be cheaper than a $50,000 quote that does.
 A quote that assumes you already have documentation might not account for remediation cost if you don't actually have the controls you claim.
-Second, ask for an itemized breakdown: planning and scoping, fieldwork and testing, remediation support, and report writing.
+Ask for an itemized breakdown: planning and scoping, fieldwork and testing, remediation support, and report writing.
 This shows you what time is going where and helps you understand where they think the work is concentrated.

 Making the Cost Decision

 Whether SOC 2 is worth the cost depends on your business.
 If most of your customers either require SOC 2 or will view it as a strong positive signal and you're losing deals without it, the cost is justified.
 Calculate the revenue at risk and compare it to total cost.
-If you're losing five hundred thousand dollars in annual revenue because you don't have SOC 2, a first-year investment of one hundred fifty thousand dollars is obviously worth it even though you won't break even in year one.
+If you're losing $500,000 in annual revenue because you don't have SOC 2, a first-year investment of $150,000 is clearly worth it.

 If you're not sure whether your customers care about SOC 2, ask them.
 You might find that your customers don't actually require it and that the cost isn't justified.
 Or you might find that a significant portion of your sales conversations are blocked by the lack of SOC 2.
 That's when you know it's worth doing.

 Also consider timing.
-If you're planning on raising capital, many investors will ask about SOC 2 during diligence.
-Getting it done before fundraising might save you money and make the fundraising process smoother.
+If you're planning on raising capital, investors ask about SOC 2 during diligence.
+Getting it done before fundraising saves time and makes the fundraising process smoother.
 If you're planning on expanding into enterprise sales, SOC 2 is almost certainly going to be required, so it's worth doing before you commit to that go-to-market strategy.